John Wick | 2014

 Wick proceeds to work off his pent-up emotions driving crazily around Republic Airport, 7150 Republic Airport, in East Farmingdale on Long Island.

 Supposedly in ‘New Jersey’, the gas station where Iosef (Alfie Allen), the wayward son of an underworld boss, sets his sights on Wick’s 1969 Ford Mustang is the CITGO Station, 501 North Highland Avenue in Upper Nyack, upstate New York.

-After the break in and the violence at his smart Mill Neck home on Long island, Wick is tipped off by loyal garage owner Aurelio (John Leguizamo) that it’s Iosef who’s in possession of his car.
+After the break in and the violence at his smart modern home, tucked away just north of Horseshoe Road in Mill Neck on the north shore of Long island, Wick is tipped off by loyal garage owner Aurelio (John Leguizamo) that it’s Iosef who’s in possession of his car.
 Aurelio’s shady chop shop is Pine Scrap Metal, 34-40 Laurel Hill Boulevard, Queens, in the shadow of the Kosciusko Bridge, carrying the Brooklyn Queens Expressway.

 It happens that Iosef’s father, underworld bigshot Viggo Tarasov (Michael Nyqvist), is Wick’s one-time boss, and the old man is soon on the phone to Aurelio from his swanky pool atop the James New York Hotel, 27 Grand Street, in SoHo.